-Since tomatoes contain a lot of liquid, homemade sauces usually require hours of stovetop simmering to thicken.
+Since fresh tomatoes contain a lot of liquid, homemade sauces usually require hours of stovetop simmering to thicken.
 But if you roast them in the oven at a low, slow temperature — around 200-225 degrees — it removes most of moisture.
-Several pounds of tomatoes can be condensed down into a few cups of sauce that be frozen for later use.
-I like to use it in my spaghetti sauce and Garden Tomato Bisque.
+Several pounds of tomatoes can be condensed and blended into several cups of sauce that be used immediately, or frozen for later.

-Roasting caramelizes the tomatoes’ natural sugars, giving them a deep, rich sweetness.
+Roasting caramelizes the tomatoes’ natural sugar, giving them a deep, rich sweetness.

 Because of this, I often let my tomatoes roast during the night, and wake up thinking I’m in an Italian restaurant.